Frequently Asked Questions

 Our typical appointment lasts approximately 30 minutes.
 That includes discussing your needs, taking measurements, answering your questions, discussing options and providing you with a written quote before we leave.
 Of course, if you have more questions or you need more time for the consultation, we will be there for as long as you need.
-Watch the video below to learn what to expect during your in-home consulation.
+Watch the video below to learn what to expect during your in-home consultation.

 - Am I under a time constraint to make a decision on my purchase?

 Our quotes are good in the calendar year that they are issued and we will never use high-pressure tactics to push you into making your decision.
 You will not be required to come to a showroom for another appointment.
 We do not have time-limited deals and we offer the same volume discount to each potential client.
 Purchasing windows and doors is a big decision and you should never feel pressured to make a decision.

-- There are so many options available for doors – how do I chose?
+- There are so many options available for doors – how do I choose?

-There are a wide variety of styles, configurations, colours and options available when chosing doors.
-Our in-home consulation process is designed to make it as easy as possible for you to make the right choice for your home.
+There are a wide variety of styles, configurations, colours and options available when choosing doors.
+Our in-home consultation process is designed to make it as easy as possible for you to make the right choice for your home.

 Installation of Windows and Doors